-GEOGRAPHIC INFORMATION SCIENCE MINOR Total Hours Required: 21
+GEOGRAPHIC INFORMATION SCIENCE MINOR

 The Geographic Information Science Minor is an interdisciplinary program that provides students with a foundation of theory and techniques in mapping, remote sensing, GIS and related topics along with applications in one or more fields.
-The course courses are all geography courses.
+The GIS Minor consists of only geography courses.
 A great deal of latitude is given to the application coursework.

-Suitable course in a variety of applications are found in each of the Colleges of LSUS.
+Suitable courses in a variety of applications are found in each of the Colleges of LSUS.
 Students are expected to work closely with professors in their application discipline or disciplines to design an appropriate program.
-This involves identification and selection of appropriate coursework and consultation with the chair of the Department of History and Social Sciences who will provide guidance and oversight on the minor.
+This involves identification and selection of appropriate coursework and consultation with the Chair of the Department of History and Social Sciences, who will provide guidance and oversight on the minor.